avinash201199/Paid-Internship-List/README.md

 - Star this repository
 - Create an issue with description about the internship and wait for approval.
 - Then fork this repository.
-- Add description about the internship,official website link in alphabetical order.
+- Add description about the internship in readme file with official website link in alphabetical order.
 - Make pull request and wait for review.

 <hr>